bskinn/bskinn.github.io/_posts/2019-04-01-My-How-Why-Pyproject-Src.md

     exec(f.read())
 ```

-**NOTE (2019-06-12):** I realized recently that the above construction
+(**NOTE (2019-06-12):** I realized recently that the above construction
 is unnecessarily complicated---the unpacking of the list literal is superfluous.
-Should be `.join("src", "stdio_mgr", "version.py")`.
+This would be much more cleanly written as `.join("src", "stdio_mgr", "version.py")`.
-I think the unpacking must have been left over from something else I was fiddling with...?
+I think the unpacking must have been left over from something else I was fiddling with...?)

 I could have moved a bunch of the configuration options to `setup` into `setup.cfg`, but I'd rather not
 create yet another new file for only this single purpose.
 If `setuptools` gets an update such that